 Join us at magical Stout's Island for the Second Annual Elephant Rock Summer Solstice Retreat for Writing and Yoga!
 Leap over the edge of doubt, where new things come from and crack open a space for the unexpected.
 You will be challenged and inspired … and laugh – a lot! – while becoming a vessel for creativity.
 Get ready ... something magic is about to unfold!

 Hurry, you still have time, but not much!
 This retreat has only two spots left and it sold out last year.
 Register now!

 Break Open Your Fierce, Original Voice

-On average, we think about 60,000 thoughts a day.
-Unfortunately, 95% of those are the very same thoughts we already had yesterday and the day before.
+Unfortunately, 95% of the 65,000 thoughts you had today are the same ones you had yesterday.
 We constantly reinterpret our memories and experiences in the exact same ways, telling ourselves the exact same stories.
 Breaking free from those old stories while learning to tell new ones is one of the most powerful ways to transform our writing (and our lives).

 Writing workshops guided by Jeannine Ouellette

 Musical accompaniment provided by guest artist Cat Terrones (read about music & writing and Cat's background here)